Ohikkoshi

-Ohikkoshi (おひっこし) is a Japanese anthology manga series written and illustrated by Hiroaki Samura.
-It was published in Kodansha's seinen manga magazine Afternoon Season Zōkan from 2000 to 2001, with its chapters collected in a single tankōbon volume.
+(おひっこし, Ohikkoshi) is a Japanese manga series written and illustrated by Hiroaki Samura.
+It was published in Kodansha's seinen manga magazine Afternoon Season Zōkan from August 2000 to November 2001, with its chapters collected in a single tankōbon volume alongside two other one-shot stories by Samura.
 It was licensed in North America by Dark Horse Comics.

+Overview

+Ohikkoshi is an episodic five-chapter series following a group of art college students in Tokyo.
+Tono is an everyman who has a crush on the attractive Akagi, who already has a boyfriend that does volunteer work in Zambia; meanwhile, Tono's tomboyish best friend Koba, who performs in a rock band, has a crush on him.

+Included in the tankōbon volume are two other unrelated one-shot stories.
+"Luncheon of Tears Diary (Vagabond Shōjo Manga-Ka)" is about a young shōjo manga artist who has to deal with unhinged demands from her editor that get her work cancelled, followed by many bizarre and unrelated personal tragedies.
+In the end, she records her experiences in a highly-praised manga titled after the story, before shooting her editor as revenge.
+"Kyoto Super Barhopping Journal (Bloodbath at Midorogaike)" is a semi-autobiographical story of Hiroaki Samura and his editor exploring Kyoto.

 Publication

-Written and illustrated by Hiroaki Samura, Ohikkoshi was published in Kodansha's seinen manga magazine Afternoon Season Zōkan from 2000 to 2001.
+Written and illustrated by Hiroaki Samura, Ohikkoshi was published in Kodansha's seinen manga magazine Afternoon Season Zōkan from August 10, 2000, to November 10, 2001.
 Kodansha collected its chapters in a single tankōbon volume, released on June 19, 2002.
+Also included in the volume are two one-shot stories by Samura: "Luncheon of Tears Diary (Vagabond Shōjo Manga-Ka)" and "Kyoto Super Barhopping Journal (Bloodbath at Midorogaike)", published in Afternoon Season Zōkans second and first issues on February 10, 2000 and October 10, 1999, respectively.

-In North America, the manga was licensed for English release by Dark Horse Comics and published on October 18, 2006.
+In North America, the manga was licensed for English release by Dark Horse Comics and published as one volume on October 18, 2006.